-Members of the community are helpful when they immediately report crimes or emergencies to the Fisher College Department of Public Safety or a Primary Campus Security Authority (listed below) for purposes of including them in the annual statistical disclosure and assessing them for issuing a Timely Warning Notice, when deemed necessary.
+Members of the community are helpful when they immediately report crimes or emergencies to the Fisher College Department of Public Safety or a Primary Campus Security Authority (such as the Dean of Students or Title IX Coordinator and those listed below.) for purposes of including them in the annual statistical disclosure and assessing them for issuing a Timely Warning Notice, when deemed necessary.